Loan modification company: Loan modification programs

-Another more recent program is the Homeowner Affordability and Stability Plan (HASP).
+Another program is the Homeowner Affordability and Stability Plan (HASP).
 On February 18, 2009, President Barack Obama announced this $75 billion initiative, which has one aim, to make housing affordable for all U.S. residents.
 The HASP is a "comprehensive plan to help responsible homeowners avoid foreclosure by providing affordable and sustainable mortgage loans."

 As part of the HASP, there are 3 distinct programs depending on borrower needs: